Robert Lauder of Beilmouth: Witches

 Robert Lauder of Beilmouth's father, also Robert, had been on a Commission to try witches in 1661 and 1662, and on another to try a murderer on 5 January 1664.

 The son continued in pursuit of witches: Lord Fountainhall relates that "Mr.Robert Lauder, and some other gentlemen at Dunbar, by commission from the Privy Council of Scotland, upon some presumptions, condemned ane old woman for a witch.
 She was brought before the Councill, and they enclined to assolzie her, and sent her back to prison; for the main thing proven, was her threatening such as refused to give her money, and some evil accidents befalling them shortlie thereafter.
 But, on 12 July 1688, being brought again before the Councill, she was remitted back to Dunbar, to be burnt there, if her Judges pleased, because she had confessed once, though she retracted".

 Burgess of Canongate

 In The Roll of Canongate (Edinburgh) Burgesses, dated 2 October 1705, Sir Robert Lauder of Beilmouth was made a Burgess of Canongate "for many good services done by him to the burgh".

 Marriages and death

 Sir Robert died at Edinburgh, where his Testament was proved on 9 February 1710.
 He married three times: (1) before 1673, Jonat, daughter of Thomas Young of Leny, W.S., by his spouse Margaret Primrose.
 Jonat died 18 August 1687 and was buried in Greyfriars Churchyard, Edinburgh, leaving children (i); (2) 19 August 1688, at Dunbar, Lilias Brown, with no children; (3) 25 April 1694 at the Tron Kirk, Edinburgh, Helen (d.
-9 January 1714), daughter of George Ogilvy, 2nd Lord Banff (d.1668) by his spouse Agnes, daughter of Alexander 1st Lord Falconer, of Halkerstoun.
+9 January 1714), daughter of George Ogilvy, 2nd Lord Banff (d.1668) by his spouse Agnes, daughter of Sir Alexander Falconer, 1st Lord Falconer of Halkerton.
 They left children (ii):